codepo8/web-cheatcodes/remove-redirects.md

 To remove event handlers and not have annoying redirects you need to:

-1. Go to the [Elements](https://docs.microsoft.com/en-us/microsoft-edge/devtools-guide-chromium/elements-tool/elements-tool) tool and select a high level element (HTML)
+1. Go to the [Elements](https://docs.microsoft.com/en-us/microsoft-edge/devtools-guide-chromium/elements-tool/elements-tool) tool and select a high level element (for example `<html>`)
     ![The Elements tool in the browser developer tools](screencasts/elements-tool.png)
 1. Pick `Event Listeners` in the lower panel and look for `click`
     ![Inspecting click handlers in the current document](screencasts/event-listener-click.png)